No tags yet.

 The effect of an up-tempo praise song on God’s people.

 SEVEN-ELEVEN MUSIC: (7-11 mew’-sik)

 Praise songs that repeat the same seven words eleven times or some similar configuration.
-These are generally enjoyed by youth, but annoying to older adults.
+These are generally enjoyed by youth, but found annoying by older adults.

 SHEET MUSIC: (sheet mew’-sik)

-The place we’ll spend eternity, and therefore, the place we should spend every possible moment on planet Earth right now.
+THE THRONE-ZONE: (throewn-zoewn) The place we’ll spend eternity, and therefore the place we should spend every possible moment on planet Earth right now.